Keto Strawberry Mug Cake

-Fresh fruits are the best in mug cakes recipes since they don’t release as much moisture.
+Fresh fruits are the best in low-carb mug cakes recipes since they don’t release as much moisture.

-If you want to prevent them from sinking to the bottom of the mug, roll the fruits in 1 teaspoon of coconut flour before adding to the batter.
+If you want to prevent them from sinking to the bottom of the mug, roll the fruits in 1 teaspoon of coconut flour before adding them to the batter.

 Also, if strawberries are not available, try other keto fruits like blueberries or raspberries.

 More Mug Cake Recipes